mbierlee/poodinis/TUTORIAL.md

 auto instance = dependencies.resolve!ExampleClassB;
 assert(instance.dependency !is null);
 ```
 If an interface is to be autowired, you must register a concrete class by interface.
-Any class registered by concrete type can only be injected when a dependency on a concrete type is autowired.
+A class registered only by concrete type can only be injected into members of that type, not its supertypes.

 Using the UDA `OptionalDependency` you can mark an autowired member as being optional.
 When a member is optional, no ResolveException will be thrown when
 the type of the member is not registered and `ResolveOption.registerBeforeResolving` is not set on the container.
 The member will remain null or an empty array in